msupply-foundation/conforma-server/documentation/Query-Syntax.md

 - Input: A single child node whose `value` is an object with the following properties:
   - `objectIndex` (optional) -- the index of the `objects` array that contains the object this node is interested in.
 If this property is not defined, it defaults to `0`, so you'd usually only include it if you were supplying more than one object to the whole expression.
     _Note: Each node can only return **one** object property_
   - `property` -- the name of the field whose value is to be extracted.
-Can be a nested property, written in dot notation (e.g. `questions.q2`) (but cannot yet traverse into arrays.)
+Can be a nested property, written in dot notation (e.g. `questions.q2`) (but cannot yet get specific elements from arrays.)
 - Output: the value specified in `property` of any type.

 **Example**: